Mister Gay Chile: Seventh Edition: Mister Gay Chile 2016

 Jordan Saavedra was the Chilean delegate in Mr Gay World 2016 competition in Malta, Europe, he had not won any award and was not elected in the Top 10.

 Eighth Edition: Mister Gay Chile 2017

 Mister Gay Chile 2017, the 8th Mister Gay Chile contest, was held on 7 January 2017 at the Acqua Diva Discotheque, in Rancagua City, Chile.

 Juan Pedro Pavez Bohle of Los Lagos Region crowned by Jordan Saavedra of La Araucanía Region at the end of the event.
 Thirty-six contestants competed in this year.
-This was the second edition of the Mister Gay Chile contest to be held under the direction of Pablo Salvador former Mr. Gay Chile, Mr. Gay World Chile 2010 and International Mr. Gay 2011-2012.
+This was the second edition of the Mister Gay Chile contest to be held under the direction of Pablo Salvador former Mr. Gay Chile, Mr. Gay World Chile 2010 and International Mr. Gay 2011–2012.
 Among the highlights in this contest will include the debut of regional delegates in the competition and a record of contestants.

-2017 Winner:Juan Pedro Pavez Bohle.

-Second Place: Jesús Castillo from Los Andes Province.

-Third Place: Estefano De La Rivera form Valparaíso Province.

-Fourth Place: Andreas Puyol from Santiago Province.

-Fifth Place: Francisco Aros from Antofagasta Region.

-Best national costume, Mr. Talent, Mr. Body: Juan Pedro Pavez Bohle from Los Lagos Region.

-Beauty With a Purpose, Popularity and Mr. Twitter: Jesús Castillo from Los Andes.

-Congeniality: Francisco Santin from Maipo Province.

-Photogenic: Andreas Puyol from Santiago Province.

-Social Networks: Estefano De La Rivera from Valparaíso Province.
+Mr. Gay Chile 2017 winner:Juan Pedro Pavez Bohle.Juan Pedro Pávez, 29, General Accountant and Dancer.
+Juan Pedro also won the preliminary competitions of Best national costume, Mr. Talent and Mr. Body.